sriramab/gamamanual/Tutorial__LuneraysFlu_step1.md

 ## Formulation
   * Set the time duration of a time step to 1 minutes
   * Define the people species with a moving skill
-  * Define the move and the infect behaviors of the people species
+  * Define the move reflex that allow the people agent to move randomly and the infect reflex that allows them to infect other people agents.
   * Define the aspect of the people species
   * Add the people species to a display